Will-uob/will-uob-notes/_articles/Multivariable-analysis.md

 ### The chain rule
-A function is said to be sufficiently smooth if the function and as many of it's derivatives as required are continuous where they need to be.
+A function is said to be sufficiently smooth if the function and as many of it's derivatives as required are continuous where they need to be[^6].

 #### The chain rule for functions of single variable
 Suppose $y=y(x), x = x(u)$.
 Letting $y = Y(u)$, we have